Table of Contents[Hide][Show]

 - The Donkey’s Dream

 A Not-So-Merry Tradition: The Krampus!

 Family traditions happen in funny ways.
 This Advent post wouldn’t tell the whole story of our Advent traditions unless it included: The Krampus!

 Never heard of it?

-The Krampus is a rather frightening half-man, half-goat figure well known throughout Germany, Austria, Hungary, Slovenia, and the Czech Republic.
+The Krampus is a rather frightening half-man, half-goat figure.
+He’s well known throughout Germany, Austria, Hungary, Slovenia, and the Czech Republic.
 The story goes that Krampus travels with Saint Nicholas, leaving coal for naughty children or scaring them into behaving.
 The Eve of Saint Nicholas’ Day is even called Krampusnacht, or Krampus Night, in Austria and some other parts of Europe.

 Your turn!
 I’d love to hear if your family does anything during Advent and what traditions you have … share below!